-The lower bound magnitude (LBM) or minimum magnitude (m_0) refers to the lowest earthquake magnitude which is considered in deriving ground shaking hazard curves for a site.
+The lower bound magnitude (LBM) or mimimum magnitude (m_0) refers to the lowest earthquake magnitude which is considered in deriving ground shaking hazard curves for a site.

 The lower bound magnitude (LBM) is significant parameter influencing the results of PSHA in the way that higher values for m_0 commonly result in lower apparent ground motion hazards.
 The minimum magnitude is a lower cutoff value for the analysis, applied because small-magnitude earthquakes can generate high PGA values in impulsive spikes.
-It is commonly assumed that these high accelerations do not have the capacity to cause damage to engineered structures as they have insufficient energy or duration.
+It is commonly assumed that these high accelerations do not have the capacity to cause damage to engeneered structures as they have insufficient energy or duration.
 They are consequently filtered out of the hazard calculations.
 The definition of m_0 is to some extent arbitrary.
 For ordinary masonry structures, it is common to use M = 4 as the LBM, but engineered structures of good design should not be damaged by earthquakes smaller than M= 5, so this higher value is generally used for major engineering projects.
 Seismic hazard evaluations for nuclear installations therefore frequently consider only earthquakes with magnitudes greater than Mw = 5 (e.g., NAGRA, 2004).
 This value corresponds to IAEA's recommended maximum value for m_0 ("a selected lower bound magnitude [LBM] should not exceed Mw = 5.0."
 IAEA, 2010, p.
 44).

-The selection of LBM as Mw = 5 apparently is stimulated by operating experience from the USA where two earthquake occurrences (NPP North Anna, Earthquake of Mineral, Virginia, 23.08.2011, Mw = 5.8; Perry NPP, Leroy earthquake 31.01.1986, M = 5) were found to induce no or only low damage because of their short duration and high frequency content (IAEA, 2003a).
+The selection of LBM as Mw = 5 apparently is stimulated by operating experience from the USA where two earthquake occurrences (NPP North Anna, Earthquake of Mineral, Virginia, 23.08.2011, Mw = 5.8; Perry NPP, Leroy earthquake 31.01.1986, M = 5) were found to induce no or only low damage because of their short duration and high frequency content (IAEA, 2003 TECDOC-1341).

-No operating experience about the effects of earthquakes with M - 5 exists from European NPPs.
+No operating experience about the effects of earthquakes with M ~ 5 exists from European NPPs.
 In Europe the design base earthquakes for a number of NPPs were originally defined by macroseismic intensities.
 In some cases hazard assessments performed during the siting process resulting in DBEs with intensity I = 7 to 8.
-In intraplate Europe intensities of $I_0 = 7$ correlate with earthquake magnitudes Mw - 5 (Grünthal et al., 2009) indicating that the design basis of some NPPs is close to the maximum value of LBM (Mw = 5) proposed by IAEA.
-It appears therefore not straight forward to apply LBM = 5 to such sites.
-In addition, WENRA (2016) addresses high-frequency vibratory movement with a frequency higher than 15 Hz as such waves are important for sensitive components, e.g. relays.
-In the selection process for m_0 it should therefore be clarified whether or not the concept of the lower bound magnitude and the same level of m_0 can be applied to all SSCs of an NPP which are subjected to seismic qualification, an all civil structures which are credited in a protection and defense in depth concept11.
-When applying a specific level of the LBM it should be ruled out that some critical components can be damaged by ground motion resulting from earthquakes with M < LBM.
+In intraplate Europe intensities of $I_0 = 7$ correlate with earthquake magnitudes Mw ~ 5 (Grünthal et al., 2009) indicating that the design basis of some NPPs is close to the maximum value of LBM (Mw = 5) proposed by IAEA.
+It appears therefore not straight foreward to apply LBM = 5 to such sites.
+In addition, WENRA (2016; Seismic Guidance) addresses high-frequency vibratory movement with a frequency higher than 15 Hz as such waves are important for sensitive components, e.g. relays.
+In the selection process for m0 it should therefore be clarified whether or not the concept of the lower bound magnitude and the same level of m0 can be applied to all SSCs of an NPP which are subjected to seismic qualification, an all civil structures which are credited in a protection and defense in depth concept11.